quartiq/stabilizer/book/src/setup.md

 ## USB Configuration

-The USB port can be used to bootstrap Stabilizer and configure all internal settings.
+The USB port can be used to bootstrap Stabilizer and configure initial settings.
 This is useful either when first configuring the MQTT connection or when operating Stabilizer in standalone mode (i.e. without an ethernet connection or an MQTT broker).